 Examination who will undertake the final evaluation of the

-the Comprehensive Examination is required to take at least six to
+Comprehensive Examination is required to take at least six to twelve units

-Examination, but has exceeded the time limit must have to take 75% of the
+has exceeded the time limit must have to take 75% of the

-required number of units under the new
+required number of units under the new curriculum.

 Leave of Absence

-written request to the Office of the GS Dean if he/she
+written request to the Office of the GS Dean if he/she cannot attend the

 - The Registrar issues an Honorable Dismissal to a student who

-all accountabilities before a certificate is issued
+all accountabilities before a certificate is issued to him/her.

 - Any student who was issued an honorable dismissal cannot be